larryevans19/Slamazon/README.md

 ![](buy.gif)

-Once a quantity of product is purchased, _slamaonCustomer.js_ updates the stock totals in the _products_ table of the database in real time.
+Once a quantity of product is purchased, _slamaonCustomer.js_ updates the stock totals in the _products_ table of the database in real time using a SQL query.
 In the previous demonstration, the shopper purchased the final unit in inventory of product ID 9.
 You can see the database was updated to reflect there are now no more units in stock.

 ![](update.png)